Browsing by Subject

 Dr Chris Wurm is a counsellor and a GP Psychotherapist in Private Practice.

 Two of his many areas of interest are working with people who have Drug and Alcohol issues and also adolescents diagnosed with Mental Illness

-From the Australian National Mental Health Research Council (NMHRC) 2012:
+The Australian National Mental Health Research Council published this Clinical Practice Guideline

 ABC Radio National aired this story on All in the Mind on 23rd November 2014: Borderline personality disorder—what works?
 If you are in deep emotional pain the last thing you want to hear is that you are untreatable.
 Well that’s very often the...

 Browse our Website by Subject

 This website is produced by members of the Sanctuary Support Group.
 We are not mental health professionals nor clinicians.
 We are ordinary people who care for someone with BPD.
 This website is a collection of information that we have found helpful or of interest in the context of our own lived experiences.
 The content of this website is not a substitute for independent professional advice, diagnosis or treatment.